marionnewlevant/craft-mnbreakandcontinue/README.md

 **Change Log**

+- 2.1 - craft 3 version with fix to preserve loop variable with {% continue %}
 - 2.0 - version for Craft 3 (Craft 2 version is in the master branch)
 - 1.0 - initial release